dev3mike/go-api-swagger-boilerplate/README.md

    - Follow an enterprise-level folder structure to keep your code organized and maintainable.

 9. 🔐 **Authentication and Authorization with Clerk**
-   - Secure your API with authentication and authorization using Clerk.
+   - Secure your API with authentication and authorization using Clerk with implemented webhook.

 10. 🧪 **Best Practices for Dependencies and Testing**
     - Manage dependencies and make your code testable by following industry best practices.